-1. Look for Something New
+1. Look For Something New

-2. Match their Style
+2. Match Your Couple's Style

-3. Avoid Awkward Distractions
+3. Avoid Distractions

 4. Switch Angles

-5. Pay Attention to Lighting
+5. Pay Attention To Lighting

-6. Blur the Background
+6. Blur The Background

 7. Find Unique Landscapes

 For you to create images your clients will love, and that will separate you from other photographers in the industry, find unique landscapes to use as your background.
 Depending on where your shoot is, take the opportunity to look for landscapes to elevate your images.
 If you are indoors, or do not have an impressive landscape to work with, look for stunning architecture to use as the background.
-With landscapes and architecture as the background, use the rule of thirds to create additional interest in your photo.
+With landscapes and architecture as the background, remember to use the rule of thirds to create additional interest in your photo.